What happens if Trump is convicted in New York? No one can really say

 "You are the former president of the United States and possibly the next president, as well," said Justice Juan Merchan, reflecting on the momentous weight of such a decision.

 Whether to jail the Republican Party's presumptive nominee for president is a choice that Merchan may soon face again, if jurors in Trump's "hush money" case vote to convict him.
-Closing arguments and jury deliberations start this week.
+Jurors began deliberations over reaching a verdict on Wednesday after receiving instructions from the judge.

 What exactly would happen if the jury finds Trump guilty is difficult to predict.
 Trump is being tried in New York state court, where judges have broad authority to determine when sentences are handed down after convictions and what exactly they will be, according to former Manhattan prosecutor Duncan Levin.
 That differs from federal court, where there's typically a waiting period between a conviction and sentencing.

-Note: Update: The jury found Trump guilty on all charges.
-Follow the latest updates here.
-Our earlier story is below.
-Editor's note: This article previously mischaracterized the nature of discussions between local and federal officials.